sophieabby/sophieabby.github.io/_projects/3-quinones.md

 We combine **experimental and computational approaches**.
 This goes from developing tools for genome annotation of the proteins involved in the pathways, to the study of their functional diversification, and *in vivo* testing of their predicted functions.

 An example of study using these combined approaches was recently [published](https://doi.org/10.1093/molbev/msad219).
-We show the diversity of the pathway used by Pseudomonadota to produce ubiquinone, and at the same time explore the diversification of the flavin monooxygenase (FMO) protein family by gene transfers and duplications.
+We show the diversity of the pathway used by **Pseudomonadota** (ex-proteobacteria) to produce ubiquinone, and at the same time explore the diversification of the flavin monooxygenase (FMO) protein family by gene transfers and duplications.

 <img src='/images/evol-UQ-FMO-mbe.png' width='400'>